simonekalb/simonekalb.github.io/_posts/2019-07-29-moving-to-jekyll.md

   * Move away from Google Chrome and Firefox (yes, I hate Firefox as well) and use Waterfox+Bitwarden
   * Move away from VSCode/Atom/Brackets/Sublime and embrace Vim+TMux
   * Build post-installation scripts for Windows (and share it)
-  * Build post-installation scripts for macOs (and share it)
+  * Build post-installation scripts for macOS (and share it)
   * Build post-installation scripts for Arch Linux/Debian (and share it)
   * Build a triple-boot computer from scratch
   * Share command line setup between OSes via git repository